 Important: You may present one document from List A OR a combination of documents from Lists B and C. Because U.S. Bank participates in the federal government’s E-Verify program, if you choose to present a document from List B, it must contain a photograph.

 - While any U.S. Bank employee can review your document(s) and complete Section 2, your manager or an Human Resources business partner (HRBP) most likely will do this.
 In some cases, the person who completes your fingerprinting may do this.
 If you’re not in the same location as your manager or an HRBP, you can ask any U.S. Bank employee to complete Section 2.
-If you need help finding someone to complete Section 2, call HRConnection at 800-806-7009 and say “Payroll and HR Services,” and then “Payroll and Human Resources.”
+If you need help finding someone to complete Section 2, call HRConnection at 800-806-7009 and follow the Human Resources and Recruitment prompts.

 - Section 2 must be completed by the end of your fourth day of work.
 If you don’t present acceptable documents within this timeframe, you may be sent home to retrieve them and your starting date or time may be delayed.
 In some cases, you may be placed on an unpaid leave of absence until you present the documents, or your employment may be terminated.

 - U.S. Bank is required to retain photocopies of certain Section 2 identification documents.
 The person who completes Section 2 of your Form I-9 is responsible for submitting these photocopies.
 If he/she doesn’t do this, you’ll receive an email from HRConnection asking you to do so.

 Before your first day of work, review and complete other applicable forms.

 If you live or work in one of states or cities listed below, please click the applicable link to review important forms and information.
 If you need to complete one or more forms, print them out, complete them and bring them to your first day of work.
 You may return the form(s) to the facilitator of your New Employee Orientation session or your manager.

 On your first day of work, update your personal information in our HR Self Service system